zhang699/ShakeMusicBar/README.md

 #ShakeMusicBar

-A ShakeMusicBarView or MusicIndicator which imitates from Google Play Music Android APP is used to indicate the music is playing or stopped.
+A ShakeMusicBarView is music indicator which imitates from Google Play Music Android APP is used to indicate the music is playing or stopped.

 #Demo